aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/cells/_index.md

 ```

 Gets the [Column](../../com.aspose.cells/column) element or at the specified cell row index.

+**Remarks**

 NOTE: This member is now obsolete.
 Instead, please use ColumnCollection[int] method.
 This method will be removed 12 months later since JANUARY 2010.
 Aspose apologizes for any inconvenience you may have experienced.

 **Parameters:**
 | Parameter | Type | Description |